huohuoren4/docs/python/pytest/further_topics/example_trick/parametrize.md

 Note that we told `metafunc.parametrize()` that your scenario values should be considered class-scoped.
 With `pytest-2.3` this leads to a resource-based ordering.

-## Deferring the setup of parametrized resources
+## Deferring the setup of parametrized resources {#deferring-the-setup-of-parametrized-resources}

 The parametrization of test functions happens at collection time.
 It is a good idea to setup expensive resources like DB connections or subprocess only when the actual test is run.
 Here is a simple example how you can achieve that.
 This test requires a `db` object fixture: